Hey Kids (Start Here)

 God.

-He couldn’t just sit here and watch this.
+Volker couldn’t sit here and watch this.
 He wasn’t a monster.
 He wasn’t about to let his circumstances make him into a monster, either.

-As surreptitiously as possible, he shifted closer to Rush.
-He repositioned his own jacket slightly and then reached down into the space between himself and the mathematician, which was hopefully blocked from the view of any hypothetical surveillance equipment.
+Surreptitiously, he shifted closer to Rush.
+He repositioned his own jacket, then reached into the space between himself and the mathematician, which was hopefully sheltered from the view of any surveillance equipment.
 Without looking, he found one of Rush’s hands and gently pried it open, flattening it palm up on the deck.

 Rush seemed to do his best to hold it there.